 - The form aims to consolidate all of the medical information necessary to establish eligibility for the various benefits:

 - General Disability Pension - A benefit paid to those who are unable to earn a living due to their disability.
 Eligibility for the General Disability Pension grants a person additional, related benefits.
 For more information, see: Disability Pension and Related Benefits.
-For specific information on establishing medical disability for Parkinson's patients see establishing disability for Parkinson's patients.
+For specific information on establishing medical disability for Parkinson's patients see Determining Disability for Parkinson's Disease Patients.

 - Mobility Benefit - An entitlement that includes a number of benefits for those who have limited mobility as the result of a disorder in their legs.
 For more information, see: Mobility Benefit.